4 Potential Benefits Of Drinking Warm Water & Lemon

 Your mind may say you have to check emails, take the dog out, get the kids out the door, that you can't be late for work, or that you just don't have enough time to cultivate your own morning rituals.

-But if you can make time for only one ritual that will improve your health, let it be a mug of warm water with the juice of half a lemon.
+But if you can make time for one ritual that may improve your health, consider a mug of warm water with the juice of half a lemon.

-It's so simple, and yet the benefits are just too good to ignore.
-Here are all of the ways warm water with lemon will improve your morning:
+It's so simple, and yet the potential benefits are just too good to ignore.
+Here are all of the ways warm water with lemon could improve your morning:

 1. It supports your immune system.